Physical Spirituality

 Contests Between Deities

-While connective deities could compete amongst each other in the sense that one may have a stronger influence than another, the result of their competition would be a proportioning of their influences rather than a selection of some and a negation of others.
+While connective deities could compete amongst each other in the sense that one may have a stronger influence than another, the result of their competition would be a proportioning of their influences rather than a selection of one and a negation of the other.
 All the competing deities would have their intentions expressed to some degree.
 Architective deities in contest with each other could see some having their intentions expressed in full while others find no expression at all.

 The resources that connective and architective deities could utilize to promote their intents would be entirely different.
 Architective deities would have available to them the serial meanings of control, precision, organization, contest, categorization and power; while connective deities could utilize the serial meanings of uncertainty, disturbance, interference and empathy.

-An architective deity could interpret any unexpected or incomprehensible gaps in or terminations of it's narratives as a threat to its existence, and blindly attempt to eliminate it's opponent, constrain it or contain it - even if it cannot perceive it.
-A connective deity would not understand the concept of elimination, so while it may intend to counter its opponent's advances, it would have no intent to threaten its opponent's existence.
+An architective deity would likely interpret any unexpected or incomprehensible gaps in or terminations of it's narratives as a threat to its existence, and blindly attempt to eliminate it's opponent, constrain it or contain it - even if it cannot perceive it.
+A connective deity would not understand the concept of elimination, so while it may intend to counter its opponent's advances, it would neither feel threatened nor have any intention to threaten its opponent's existence.

 Contests between architective and connective deities could result in terrifying contradictions for organisms like us, who can comprehend both modes of serial meaning and who may find themselves having to choose between actions which appear equally sensible but whose meanings are contradictory.